callumrollo/callumrollo.github.io/content/pages/pay.md

 I pay around 35 % in taxes to the Swedish government, and an additional 5 % on my UK student loan repayments.
 This leaves me with ~ **£ 31'700** in take home pay.

 I am a member of [Naturvetarna union](https://www.naturvetarna.se/), the union for science graduates in Sweden.
-This provides many benefits (unemployment cover, health ensurance, access to employment statistics) as well as supporting other workers in my sector.
+This provides many benefits (unemployment cover, health insurance, access to employment statistics) as well as supporting other workers in my sector.
 There is evidence that [unions reduce gender and racial pay gaps](https://www.afscme.org/blog/studies-find-unions-close-gender-and-racial-pay-gaps) ([[1](https://nwlc.org/wp-content/uploads/2021/07/Union-Factsheet-9.8.21.pdf)] [[2](https://cdn.americanprogress.org/content/uploads/2021/08/03103606/UnionsWealth-brief-2.pdf)]).

 ### Previous positions